Palak1669/linkedin-skill-assessments-quizzes/after-effects/after-effects-quiz.md

 - [ ] a special layer used to hold expressions
 - [ ] an invisible layer that has all the properties of a visible layer so it can be parented to any layer in the composition
 - [ ] a solid layer with a black background that can be parented to any layer in the composition
-- [ ] a visible layer that can be parented to any layer in the composition
+- [ yes] a visible layer that can be parented to any layer in the composition

 #### Q4.
 What adjustment in the Lumetri Color effect can help restore edge detail to footage?